-The PBS Safety Net entitles people to free or cheaper medicines if they spend more than a certain amount on PBS (prescription) medicines in a calendar year.
-Once you spend this amount, you reach the Safety Net threshold and:
+The PBS Safety Net helps keep medicines costs down for some people, once they have spent a certain amount on PBS medicines in a single calendar year (January through to December).
+Once the Safety Net threshold is reached:

-- your payments are reduced to the concessional rate for the rest of the calendar year, or
+- payments for PBS medicines are reduced to the concessional rate for the rest of the calendar year, or

-Thresholds for the Safety Net are adjusted annually.
-You can find out what the current Safety Net thresholds are for eligible Australians on the PBS website.
+The Safety Net threshold is adjusted every year.
+Find out what the current thresholds are for eligible Australians on the PBS website.

-When your record shows that you have spent the required amount on PBS medicines, your pharmacist will give you a Safety Net Card that you can use to obtain free or cheaper medicines for the rest of the calendar year.
+When the threshold is reached, your pharmacist will give you a Safety Net Card so you can access free or cheaper medicines for the rest of the calendar year.